bkirsh99/genomeLabel/README.md

         ACCEPTABLE:       --getStats genes,cvgAbs,cvgRel
                           --getStats cvg:fe-crm

-        If <command(s)> is omitted, the default behaviour of the program is to generate a set of "label files."
-These can be useful to extract additional statistics or create more complex tracks according to user needs.
-For simple applications, <command(s)> can be used to output select "track files," track hubs, and summary statistics.
+        If <command(s)> is omitted, the default behaviour of the program is to generate a set of "raw files" and the "giggle_files" directory for a given region and biotype.
+The "raw files" include genome.bed (coding/noncoding exons, introns, intergenic regions), promoter.bed, repeat.bed, cr_module.bed, and f_element.bed, while the "giggle_files" is a directory tree of their breakdown into different categories and subcategories.
+These can be useful for customized manipulation to extract additional statistics or create more complex tracks via concatenation or application of external tools according to user needs.

 OPTIONS